mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 **What's happening here?** Each neuron in the hidden layer computes a weighted sum of all input features.
 The weights determine how much each input contributes to each hidden neuron.
 The biases add a constant offset to each hidden neuron.

+This answers:
+“How important is each input feature to this neuron?”

 ```python
 # If input has 3 features and hidden layer has 4 neurons:
 # W1 shape: (4, 3)